Ruprecht-Karls-Universität Heidelberg

 Thesis Topics

-My areas of research are in discourse, semantics, pragmatics (particularly figurative language and sentiment analysis) and summarization.
+My areas of research are in trustworthy NLP, discourse, semantics, pragmatics (particularly figurative language and sentiment analysis) and summarization.
 Please contact me if you are interested in a BA or MA thesis in those topics.
 Current ideas for thesis topics and areas include but are not limited to the following:

-1. Integrating Advanced Date Selection into Submodular Algorithms for Timeline Summarization (BA/MA).
+1. Language Models for Timeline Summarization (BA/MA).

 zum Seitenanfang